Skip Breadcrumb Links

 Some communities have student legal clinics, where volunteer law students provide legal advice and represent clients.
 They are supervised by lawyers.

 Paralegals are sometimes called court and tribunal agents.
-In Ontario, paralegals must be licensed by the Law Society of Upper Canada.
+In Ontario, paralegals must be licensed by the Law Society of Ontario.

 A paralegal can: